Islamic fundamentalism in Iran: 1979 Islamist Revolution

+When it comes to universities, the early years after the 1979 revolution were marked by the Cultural Revolution, which began in 1980.
+This period saw a significant overhaul of higher education, aimed at purging Western and non-Islamic influences from university campuses.
+Universities were closed for three years, and upon reopening, many books were banned, and thousands of students and lecturers were expelled or barred from returning.
+The goal was to "Islamize" the universities and ensure that they were in line with the revolutionary ideals.
+Since then, the state has maintained control over universities, with the Ministry of Science, Research, and Technology and the Ministry of Health and Medical Education overseeing higher education.
+These ministries regulate university curricula, faculty appointments, and student admissions, ensuring alignment with Islamic values.
+Additionally, various councils and committees, such as the Supreme Council of the Cultural Revolution, continue to play a role in shaping educational policies and monitoring their implementation to maintain the Islamic character of these institutions.

 Viewpoints

 Iranian fundamentalism must be seen as one of the Abrahamic revivalisms of the twentieth century.
 As in the course of the Persian Constitutional Revolution nearly a century earlier, the concept of justice was at the center of the debates among the followers of the three Islamic orientations.
-The principalists adhered to the traditional notion of Islamic justice that states "equals should be treated alike, but unequal proportionately to their relevant differences, and all with impartiality".
-Neo-principalists gave a messianic interpretation to the concept, one that promised equal distribution of societal resources to all—including the "unequals."
+The principlists adhered to the traditional notion of Islamic justice that states "equals should be treated alike, but unequal proportionately to their relevant differences, and all with impartiality".
+Neo-principlists gave a messianic interpretation to the concept, one that promised equal distribution of societal resources to all—including the "unequals."
 And finally, those with a liberal orientation related the notion of justice to the French revolutionary slogan of egalité, i.e., the equality of all before the law.

-While the principalists were generally suspicious of modern ideas and resistant to modern lifestyles at the time of the revolution, the neo-principalists were receptive to many aspects of modernity and willing to collaborate with secular intellectuals and political activists.
+While the principlists were generally suspicious of modern ideas and resistant to modern lifestyles at the time of the revolution, the neo-principlists were receptive to many aspects of modernity and willing to collaborate with secular intellectuals and political activists.

-Many of the neo-principalists, like Christian fundamentalists, extract a verse from the scriptures and give it a meaning contrary to traditional commentary.
-While denouncing modernism as the "Great Satan", many principalists accept its foundations, especially relating to science and technology.
+Many of the neo-principlists, like Christian fundamentalists, extract a verse from the scriptures and give it a meaning contrary to traditional commentary.
+While denouncing modernism as the "Great Satan", many principlists accept its foundations, especially relating to science and technology.
 For traditionalists, nature expresses beauty that must be preserved in every aspect of life, from chanting the Qur'an to an artisan's fashioning an everyday pot.
-Many principalists even seek a Qur'anic basis for modern man's dominion over and destruction of nature by referring to the injunction to 'dominate the earth'–misconstruing the idea of viceregency: that man is expected to be the perfect servant of God.An example of an environmental problem is overpopulation.
-The neo-principalists' family policy is to increase the population dramatically.
+Many principlists even seek a Qur'anic basis for modern man's dominion over and destruction of nature by referring to the injunction to 'dominate the earth'–misconstruing the idea of viceregency: that man is expected to be the perfect servant of God.
+An example of an environmental problem is overpopulation.
+The neo-principlists ' family policy is to increase the population dramatically.
 Ahmadinejad's call for increasing Iran's population from 70 to 120 million can be understood in that context.